bodziosamolot/sourceGenerators/article.md

 In simple terms a source generator is a class that produces code based on other code.
 The result is available upon compilation.
-It may seem like magic because without creating any new *.cs files the developer can start using classes, extension methods, structs or whatever we decide our Generator to create.
+It may seem like magic because without creating any new *.cs files the developer can start using classes, extension methods, structs or whatever we decide our generator to create.
 This is because it includes the output in compilation artifacts.
 There is a lot the developer has to know about what the compiler is; how it sees and processes the code we feed to it.
 Understanding of those aspects if crucial to work with source generators.

 In this article I want to provide everything required to write a simple Incremental source generator.
-You will learn about Roslyn, what differentiates source generators from incremental source generators and finally we will build a Generator.
+You will learn about Roslyn, what differentiates source generators from incremental source generators and finally we will build a generator.

 ## Compilation and Build process